NoamAdept/leakyFeistel/README.md

 This relationship allows an attacker to recover the key and decrypt any ciphertext produced by the cipher.

-## Components

-- **Vulnerable Cipher Module:**
-  Contains the implementation of the Feistel cipher with a fixed key.

-- **Challenge Oracle:**
-  Provides an interactive environment where users can input 8-byte hex plaintexts and view how they are encrypted (with debug output).

-- **Attacker Exploit:**
-  Demonstrates how to recover the key using leaked information from the cipher, and then decrypts a secret message (flag).

-- **Diagram:**
-  A visual representation of the attack is provided in the embedded diagram above.

 ## How to Build and Run